Viral neuronal tracing: Benefits

 One of the benefits of using viral tracers is the ability of the virus to jump across synapses.
-This allows for tracing of microcircuitry as well as projection studies.
+This allows for the tracing of microcircuitry as well as projection studies.
 Few molecular tracers are able to do this, and those that can usually have a decreased signal in secondary neurons, which leads to the other benefit of viral tracing - viruses can self-replicate.
 As soon as the secondary neuron is infected, the virus begins multiplying and replicating.
 There is no loss of signal as the tracer propagates through the brain.

 Drawbacks

 As viruses propagate through the nervous system, the viral tracers infect neurons and ultimately destroy them.
 As such, the timing of tracer studies must be precise to allow adequate propagation before neural death occurs, causing large-scale harm to the body.

 It has been difficult to find viruses perfectly suited for the task.
 A virus used for tracing should ideally be just mildly infectious to give good results, but not deadly as to destroy neural tissue too quickly or pose unnecessary risks to those exposed.

-Another drawback is that viral neuronal tracing currently requires the additional step of attaching fluorescent antibodies to the viruses to visualise the path.
+Another drawback is that viral neuronal tracing currently requires the additional step of attaching fluorescent antibodies to the viruses to visualize the path.
 In contrast, most molecular tracers are brightly colored and can be viewed with the naked eye, without additional modification.